Frequently Asked Questions

 Our program is at no additional cost to children enrolled in the full day (9:00am – 3:00pm) program.

-Our program coordinator is a preschool teacher with work as a scientist in the medical research.
+Our program coordinator is a preschool teacher with a background in medical research.
 She is passionate about health and developed the EMH Health Education program to address all aspects of health, presented in a manner easy for preschoolers to understand.
 All children enrolled at EMH are also enrolled in the Health Education program.